Engelandvaarders and Refugees:

 international trading company in New York.
 His company assigned him to

-U.S. Late in life he studied and counselled in some form of psychology.
+Haiti and later to Miami.
+Late in life he studied and counselled in some form of psychology.

 He died in Amsterdam around the year 2000.